 As a result, in 2001, the parish in partnership with the Irish Immigration Center, (now Rian Immigrant Center) launched a citizenship campaign.
 A number of workshops were held on the naturalization process.
 Volunteers were trained to assist people in the application process and prepare applicants for interviews through a mix of civics classes, English classes and one to one tutoring.

-All this effort culminated in the St Mark’s Area ESOL program that except for a coordinator was run entirely by a group of 17 volunteers.
+All this effort culminated in the St Mark’s area ESOL program, that except for a coordinator, was run entirely by a group of 17 volunteers.
 The program offered two ESOL classes, English for Citizenship class and one to one tutoring, as well as continued citizenship workshops.

-While the majority of our students are from Vietnam, we have helped others from Haiti, Cape Verde, Dominican Republic, China, Hong Kong, El Salvador, Columbia, Puerto Rico, Bangladesh, the Ivory Coast, Iran and Russia.Over the last 20 years, we have continued to offer our two signature programs, ESOL and citizenship in some form or another.
+While the majority of our students are from Vietnam, we have helped others from Haiti, Cape Verde, Dominican Republic, China, Hong Kong, El Salvador, Colombia, Puerto Rico, Bangladesh, the Ivory Coast, Iran and Russia.Over the last 20 years, we have continued to offer our two signature programs, ESOL and citizenship in some form or another.

 Having volunteers has enabled us to maintain and grow the program.
 In many ways our current program reflects the 2000-2003 period, particularly our current citizenship program and the new addition Pathways to Citizenship.